cbev0x/cbev0x.github.io/_posts/2026-05-06-HackTheBox-Holiday.md

 ![](../assets/img/2026-05-06-Holiday/21.png)

 Finally, we can grab the root flag under their home directory to complete this challenge.
-Overall, I'd say this box's difficulty laid in troubleshooting the many payloads to get our exploits to actually work, rather than discovering them.
+Overall, this was an amazing box and I'd say this box's difficulty laid in troubleshooting the many payloads to get our exploits to actually work, rather than discovering them.
 I hope this was helpful to anyone following along or stuck like I was and happy hacking!